ibm-cloud-docs/vpc/confidential-computing-secure-boot.md

 {: #confidential-computing-secure-boot-limitations-vpc}

 Keep the following limitations in mind when you use secure boot.

+* Secure boot is available on only third-generation Sapphire Rapids-based virtual servers.
+* The following profiles are not supported.
+   - mx3d-128x1280
+   - mx3d-176x1760
+   - bx3d-176x880

 Secure boot does not provide protection in the following circumstances.